Table of content

 On the contrary, you can focus on more high-level business issues while your development partners do the rest.

-The pricing model in a dedicated team is quite simple.
+The pricing model in a dedicated development team is quite simple.
 Each employee has a specific hourly rate, and you pay for the number of hours worked.
 The overall amount of your payment covers the following expenses:

 - Office support;